Christopher-P/AIQ/README.md

 Remove any references to connection and submission.

 4. Verify credentials work
-  * **This currently sends the plain-text username and password.** This is sent via a secure connection but we are still working on sending fully encrypted data.
+This is sent via a secure connection but we are still working on sending fully encrypted data.
 ```python
 # returns True if credentials match our system
 interface.connect()